kernelci/kernelci-core/doc/schema-boot.rst

             "defconfig": {
                 "type": "string",
                 "description": "The name of the defconfig as reported by the CI loop" },
+            "defconfig_id": {
+                "type": "object",
+                "description": "The ID of the associated build report", "properties": {
+                    "$oid": {
+                        "type": "string",
+                        "description": "The actual ID value"
+                    }
+                }
+            },
+            "git_branch": {
+                "type": "string",
+                "description": "The branch used for boot testing" },
+            "git_commit": {
+                "type": "string",
+                "description": "The git SHA of the commit used for boot testing" },
             "lab_name": {
                 "type": "string",